benbucksch/trex/README.txt

   0. Summary

-TAppKit provides a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
+TRex provides a thin shim layer on top of HTML5 that brings the tags, programming style, and expressiveness of XUL to HTML.
 There is an <hbox>, <vbox>, <textbox>, <menu> and the like.